 The first dimension listed is the diameter of the bowl; measured (in inches) across the center from one side to the other.
-Depth of the bowl is the second measurement listed, however the diameter is what usually determines the size/category of a #HeckathornYarnBowl.
-To keep things simple we use standard bowl measurements, while the circumference is a much more impressive figure!
+Depth of the bowl is the second measurement listed.
+The diameter is what usually use to determine the size/category of a #HeckathornYarnBowl.
+To keep things simple we use these standard bowl measurements knowing that the circumference is a much more impressive figure!

-We might upsize an XXL (diameter), for example, to the XXXL category if the yarn bowl is unusually deep.
+We'll upsize an XXL (diameter), for example, to the XXXL category if the yarn bowl is unusually deep.
 All dimensions are approximate as wood has a tendency to warp making the top diameter vary slightly depending on where it's measured across.
 The depth of our XL - Jumbo Yarn Bowls vary considerably.
-For that reason, depths aren't listed below; however, depths are always included on each individual listing :
+For that reason, depths aren't listed below on this sizing chart; however, depths are always included on each individual listing :

 • SMALL: Under 5.5" Diameter x varying depths.
 Bob rarely makes small yarn bowls, when he does, they're great for sock and mitten projects.
 NOTE: Our small, medium and large yarn bowls are all listed under the Large category, because Bob rarely turns small and medium yarn bowls.
 Bigger is better right?

 • MEDIUM: 5.5 - 6.5" diameter x 4 - 5 " +/- deep.

 • LARGE: 6.5 - 8" + diameter x 5"+ deep.
 This is our classic "workhorse" yarn bowl; perfect for any project accommodating a single 5-7oz skein of worsted yarn, rolled into a ball ready to glide like silk making all yarn projects easier.

 • XL: 8 - 10" diameter (depth varies considerably depending on style of the bowl).

 • XXL: 10 - 12" diameter (depth varies considerably depending on style of the bowl).